 Facilities From NDEP databases

-Landfills from NDEP database
+Landfills

-POTWs from NDEP database
+POTWs / WWTPs

 Military bases and other Airports

-Other facilities (firefighter training, etc.)
+Other facilities (firefighter training, large scale hydrocarbon refining and storage, etc.)

-NPDES Permits with USEPA
+NPDES Permits with EPA

-USEPA has stated that for federally issued NPDES permits the agency will restrict PFAS discharge, require monitoring for PFAS, require best management practices, and establish practices to address PFAS-containing firefighting foams in storm water ().
+EPA has stated that for federally issued NPDES permits, the agency will restrict PFAS discharge, require monitoring for PFAS, require best management practices, and establish practices to address PFAS-containing firefighting foams in storm water (Addressing PFAS Discharges in EPA-Issued NPDES Permits and Expectations Where EPA is the Pretreatment Control Authority, USEPA, 2022).
 These actions will generate data on sources and quantities.

 Basic Comparison Levels (BCLs)

 The NDEP Basic Comparison Levels (BCLs) address human health exposure pathways for use at the BMI Complex and Common Areas in Henderson, Nevada.
 The comparison of site characterization data against risk-based media concentrations provide for an initial screening evaluation to assist in the evaluation of data usability, determination of extent of contamination, identification of chemicals of potential concern, and identification of preliminary remediation goals.
-At the BMI Complex and Common Areas the BCLs for PFOA and PFOS are 0.667 µg/L in addition to PFBS at 667 µg/L. As mentioned in the “User’s Guide and Background Technical Document for the Nevada Division of Environmental Protection Basic Comparison Levels for Human Health for the BMI Complex and Common Areas” from 2017, the BCLs for PFOA and PFOS were derived using the toxicity criteria utilized by the USEPA (2016a, b) to develop drinking water health advisories for these two chemicals.
+At the BMI Complex and Common Areas, the BCLs for PFOA and PFOS in Residential Water are 0.667 µg/L in addition to PFBS at 667 µg/L. As mentioned in the “User’s Guide and Background Technical Document for the Nevada Division of Environmental Protection Basic Comparison Levels for Human Health for the BMI Complex and Common Areas” from 2020, the BCLs for PFOA and PFOS were derived using the toxicity criteria utilized by EPA (2016a, b) to develop the 2016 drinking water health advisories for these two chemicals.

 The BMI Complex and Common Areas BCLs were calculated for that location and therefore their applicability at other locations would need to be verified prior to use.